My old Bluetooth speaker stopped charging the other day, so it was time to investigate why.

 After resoldering the positive and negative terminals it was time to test the charge circuit.

 This is when I ran into another problem.
-As the waterproof Bluetooth speaker battery had run flat, the faulty charge circuit had prevented any top-up charging.
+As the waterproof Bluetooth speaker battery had run flat, the faulty charge circuit prevented any top-up charging.
 A quick test with a multimeter showed that the battery voltage was close to 0V.
 It should be around 3.7V

 How to charge a Bluetooth speaker with a broken charger port